-If your recipe calls for buttermilk, use yoghurt with impunity if you’re clean out of buttermilk.
-And the other way round naturally, or use a mix - I’ve at times scraped pots clean of whatever I had in the fridge, yoghurt, buttermilk, soured cream and even crème fraiche.
-It does of course change the taste subtly - but you’d have to have the two cakes side by side and have a forkful of each to be able to precisely describe the differences.
+If your recipe calls for buttermilk, you can use yoghurt with impunity if you’re clean out of buttermilk.
+And the other way round naturally, or use a mix.
+I’ve at times scraped pots clean of whatever I had in the fridge: yoghurt, buttermilk, soured cream and even crème fraiche, to put in my cake batter.

 Generally buttermilk gives a lighter crumb.
 Crème fraiche is rich and has to be diluted with milk, so does soured cream if it is very thick.